bahrus/xtal-in/README.md

 </div>
 ```

-For a very large application, avoiding collisions between two events that happen to adopt the same name is a little difficult sticking purely to declarative markup, especially compared to the power of JavaScript.
+For a very large application, avoiding collisions between two events that happen to adopt the same name is a little difficult, if sticking purely to declarative markup, especially compared to the power of typed supersets of JavaScript.
 To solve this, you could utilize the xtal-import-export web component defined within the [webcomponents.org/element/bahrus/xtal-method](xtal-method) package.
 You could import a global guid constant and export that symbol as your event-name property.

 ## Renaming